 A central bank controls the supply of money as well as how it reaches the consumer.
-It can not only print and inject money into the economy, but also regulate commercial banks distribution of it.
+It can not only print and inject money into the economy but also regulate how commercial banks distribute it.

 The central bank controls monetary policy, which includes power over inflation, exchange rates, and the money supply.
 It has a number of tools by which it uses to control such.
 For example, it can set interest rates to control inflation, buy foreign currencies to weaken the domestic currency, and engage in open market operations by purchasing assets from financial institutions.

 In turn, the central bank uses monetary tools to meet its objectives.
 These range from country to country, but generally include targets for inflation, unemployment, economic growth, and financial stability.

 - A central bank is in charge of monetary policy.